 Yield: Makes about 6 pints.

-This butter is lovely spread on toast, exquisite on vanilla ice cream, and an excellent use for the fall's excess apple bounty.
+This homemade apple butter is lovely spread on toast, exquisite on vanilla ice cream, and an excellent use for the fall's excess apple bounty.

 Login to add to your Recipe Box

 - 10 pounds apples (use a mixture of varieties for good flavor)